HeiderJeffer/Enlil/README.md

 - what is the longest random walk you can take so that on average you will end up 4 blocks or fewer from home?
 - The Longest-Random-Walk?

-Using multimetric to calculate the following metrics for this project:
+Using multimetric to extract the following information from our code:

 - Comment to Code percentage
 - Cyclomatic complexity according to McCabe